niki4810/standup/README.md

 All the data is stored in your browser localStorage.

-# Installation guidlines
+# Installation

+## Via chrome web store

+You can install the standup app onto your chrome via the chrome web store : [Link](https://chrome.google.com/webstore/detail/standup/cfnkcgklelbpjfdaimpcjmdfhmbemhpm)

+## Local installation

-To install the app locally, please follow these steps
+If you want to develop the app, pleaes follow these steps to install locally :

 - Clone the repo and `cd` into the directory.
 - Run `npm install` (this will install all the dependencies)